Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 This is a back end application made using python.

-The app that displays ten different questions about skincare habits and preferences, some of them offer answer options and others are simple yes or no questions.
+The app applies a surve that poses ten different questions about skincare habits and preferences, some of them offer answer options and others are simple yes or no questions.
 The client/user can use the app both for applying the survey meaning collecting the data, and producing the results.
 The app can both read the information from the base google sheets skincare_survey document and write on it, updating it form the app.

+The functions in the app contain validation code that accepts only the correct kind of input from the user.

 The app has some questions that offer several options of answers, in the case of a tie the app can report it in the results, showing for example the two or three most prefered skincare products.